jmirc/Hippo-CMS-Konakart/README.md

 * You need to update the following node with your needs. "/konakart:konakart/konakart:stores/store1"
     * Update contentroot (i.e. /content/documents/gettingstarted)
     * Update galleryroot (i.e. /content/gallery/gettingstarted)
+    * Add the locale property to map with the konakart locale